dabeaz/curio/docs/reference.rst

    Sleep for a specified number of seconds.
 If the number of seconds is 0, the kernel merely switches to the next task (if any).

+.. asyncfunction:: wake_at(clock)

+   Sleep until the monotonic clock reaches the given clock value.
+Returns the value of the monotonic clock at the time the task awakes.
+Use this function if you need to have more precise interval timing.

 .. asyncfunction:: current_task()

    Returns a reference to the :class:`Task` instance corresponding to the